-REQUIRED ATTACHMENTS Please ensure the followin Please ensure the following required attachments are submitted with this application: quired to be attached as a Nocument(s) NOT REQUIRE ADDITIONAL ATTAC HMENTS Please identify any additio nal attachments provided with this application: ☐ Written Authorization☐ Deviations from Stand to Represent Property Ow dard Zone District rner(s) Please list any additional a ttachments: Good Neighbor Agr eement PROPERTY OWNER OR PROPERTY OWN ER(S) REPRESEN NTATIVE CERTIFICA TION We, the undersigned repre behalf of the owner as evic application.
-I hereby certify understand that without s denced by a Power of Attor y that, to the best of my kn ney or other authorize owledge and belief, a zation attached, and that all information supplied t we do hereby with this appli y request initiation of cation is true and ac fthis Property Owner Name(s) (please type or print legibly) Property Address City, State, Zip Phone Email Property Owner Interest % of the Area to Be Rezoned Please sign below as an indication of your consent to the above certification statement (must sign in the exact same manner as title to the property is held) Date Indicate the type of ownership documentation provided: (A) Assessor's record, (B) warranty deed or deed of trust, (C) title policy or commitment, or (D) other as approved Property owner repre- sentative written authori- zation?
+REQUIRED ATTACHMENTS Please ensure the following required attachments are submitted with this application: Proof of Ownership Document(s) NOT REQUIRED FOR COUNCIL INITIATED APPLICATION ADDITIONAL ATTAC HMENTS Please identify any additio nal attachments provided with this application: : ☐ Written Authorization☐ Deviations from Stand to Represent Property Ow dard Zone District rner(s) Please list any additional a ttachments: Good Neighbor Agr eement PROPERTY OWNER OR PROPERTY OWN ER(S) REPRESEN NTATIVE CERTIFIC TION We, the undersigned repre behalf of the owner as evic application.
+I hereby certify understand that without s denced by a Power of Attor y that, to the best of my kn ney or other authorize owledge and belief, a zation attached, and that all information supplied t we do hereby with this appli / request initiation of cation is true and ac fthis Property Owner Name(s) (please type or print legibly) Property Address City, State, Zip Phone Email Property Owner Interest % of the Area to Be Rezoned Please sign below as an indication of your consent to the above certification statement (must sign in the exact same manner as title to the property is held) Date Indicate the type of ownership documentation provided: (A) Assessor's record, (B) warranty deed or deed of trust, (C) title policy or commitment, or (D) other as approved Property owner repre- sentative written authori- zation?
 (YES/NO) EXAMPLE John Alan Smith and Josie Q. Smith 123 Sesame Street Denver, CO 80202 (303) 555-5555 sample@sample.gov 100% John Wan Smith Jesie O. Smith 01/01/12 (A) NO Counc cation initiate il.
 No owner ZC 12.4.10.4. ed by a membe authorization A.1.a er of City required